 - Recipients will need to attend a virtual Do Good Mini-Grant Orientation session to learn about fund requirements and disbursement options.

-- After attending Orientation, selected teams will have two weeks to select their payment option and sign the Final Grant Award Letter to receive the Mini-Grant.
+- After attending Orientation, selected teams will have four weeks to submit their payment information and sign the Final Grant Award Letter to receive the Mini-Grant.
 Failure to do so may result in forfeiting the grant.

-- Proposals must focus on addressing a social or environmental cause.
+- Proposals must focus on addressing a social or environmental cause with a clear action plan.

-- Teams must have a designated Lead Applicant.
+- Applications must have a designated Lead Applicant.
 The Lead Applicant must be a full- or part-time degree-seeking student at the University of Maryland.

 - Lead applicants will be the main contact person for all Do Good communications, notifications, and questions.
 Lead Applicants will take primary responsibility for receiving and responding to all correspondence.